serverless/blog/posts/2017-12-14-building-testing-alexa-skill-bespoken-plugin.md

 Once you’ve cloned the repository, go to the directory you cloned it into and run `npm install` to setup the project.

 That will install our dependencies.
-Just one more thing - while we are on the terminal - go ahead and run `sls proxy`.
+Just one more thing—while we are in the terminal, go ahead and run `sls proxy`.
 That will start the Bespoken Proxy, which we will use in just a bit.

 You should see output like this if everything is working correctly:

 <img src="https://s3-us-west-2.amazonaws.com/assets.blog.serverless.com/bespoken/sls-proxy-configuration.png">

 We’re now ready to start development!

 # Important concepts
-Before we jump in though - there are three very important concepts we want to review.
+Before we jump in though, there are three very important concepts we want to review.
 We will cover each in detail as we go along:
 - Session - a conversation with a skill
 - Intents and the Interaction Model - the user interface for the skill
 - State Machine - the programming pattern the Node.js SDK is built on

-If you feel like you understand sessions and interaction models pretty well, feel free to jump straight down to [State Machine](-LINK-), which is where we begin creating our first skill response.
+If you feel like you understand sessions and interaction models pretty well, feel free to jump straight down to [State Machine](#the-state-machine), which is where we begin creating our first skill response.

 ## The session
 A session is a conversation between a user and our skill.
 It starts when the user invokes the skill by saying something like “Alexa, open giftionary”.